 Music Minus One Vocal

 Since I am a classical guitar player, I thought it would be fun to work on recording some solo guitar pieces that I played years ago on my senior recital.
 I found mic placement to be very important for this recording, and I experimented with numerous placements and EQ settings before I was happy.
 Since it's so exposed, every little noise in the environment or from my fumbling fingers was put under a microscope.
 I finally settled on a placement that was about 12 inches away from my right ear, slightly above and in front of the guitar and aimed at about a 45 degree angle to the plane of the soundboard.
 I attempted to not solve problems through EQ, as that tends to color the sound.
 However, I did ultimately set a high-pass filter on as well as rolled off some of the extreme low end.
 I found this to produce a sound that is very close to what I am used to hearing as the player.

 Solo Classical Guitar

-This song was used in a school play at RCCS in the Spring of 2004.
-We could not find a track for it at the time, so I used the opening and ending from the actual recording, and then in the middle replaced the piano with my Roland samplers.
+This song was used in a school play.
+We could not find a track for it at the time, so I used the opening and ending from the actual recording, and then in the middle replaced the piano with my samplers.
 Getting my sampled piano to sound the same as the recording was a trick as it had to switch mid-stream in the middle of the song seamlessly.
 I found getting the EQ and the Reverb audio space a bit tricky, but I think we finally got something pretty close.
 If you listen at the end of the song the last bits of the piano switch from what I recorded to what was in the original track.
 The vocal was all recorded here.